 IT’S JUST A PHASE they said.
-People tell you this when you need a reprieve from whatever bad behavior phase your children have take on.
+People tell you this when you need a reprieve from whatever bad behavior phase your children are currently residing in.
 Those phases are crap, no way around it, only through it.
 Truth is though, this whole getting to parent your kids thing?
 It’s all just a phase.
 An 18 year phase.
 I don’t want this phase to end.
 I want to start over.
 Redo this entire phase.
 Every single scarred moment.
 If only, I could just be that mom, bringing that boy home and starting out on our adventure of “this phase” together.
 I would redo every single moment.
 Even the scarring ones.

 IF YOU LOVE SOMETHING SET IT FREE they said.
 I step aside, slowly releasing each finger of my grip so they can go begin their own journey.
 This is perhaps the biggest scar of all.
 Sorjoy.